Organic White pepper

 Pepper is a traditional Ayurveda remedy for colds and fevers, already mentioned in early millennial Indian writings.
-In Antiquity, pepper was not grown, but it was gathered in the forest for its therapeutic virtues (1, 2).
+In Antiquity, pepper was not grown, but it was gathered in the forest for its beneficial properties (1, 2).
 It was sought after for its fungicidal and bactericidal action, which was beneficial to the preservation of food (4), but it was also used as a currency for trade with the East (1).

-Pepper possesses therapeutic properties thanks to the presence of essential oils and spicy alkaloids, such as piperine.
+Pepper possesses beneficial properties thanks to the presence of essential oils and spicy alkaloids, such as piperine.
 However, during the process of obtaining white pepper, most of the seed's essential oils are lost, making its flavour and aroma softer than that of black pepper (2, 5, 6).

 The piperine from white pepper acts mainly as an anti-inflammatory agent.
 Moreover, according to numerous studies, it possesses key sedative, analgesic, antipyretic (for the control of fevers) and spasmolytic (7) properties.